Practical Nursing | LPN Program

 -

-Is Jersey College Accredited?
+Is Jersey College accredited?

 Jersey College is accredited by the Council on Occupational Education, an accrediting agency recognized by the United States Department of Education.
 For campus and program specific accreditation, licenses, and approvals, please visit our Accreditations & Licenses page.